We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 Find out more: ONN

-- Press and hold the power and play/pause button simultaneously for four seconds.
+- Touch and hold the right touch sensor for 10 seconds.

 - Turn on your Poly headphones by pressing the power button.
 A blue light will appear to indicate that the headset is on.